“The reason people are hungry

 LI HSI-CHAI says, “If those above take too much, those below will be impoverished.
 If those above use too much force, those below will rebel.
 This is a matter of course.
-When people think their own life is more important, and they disregard the live of other, why should other not treat death lightly?
+When people think their own life is more important, and they disregard the lives of others, why should others not treat death lightly?
 Sages don’t think about life unless they are forced to.”

-TE CH’ING says, “Robbers and thieves arise from hunger and cold.
+TE-CH’ING says, “Robbers and thieves arise from hunger and cold.
 If people are hungry and have no means to live, they have no choice but to steal.
 When people steal, it’s because those above force them.
-They force people to turn to stealing and then try to rule with clevernes and laws.
-But the more laws they make, the more thieve appear.
+They force people to turn to stealing and then try to rule with cleverness and laws.
+But the more laws they make, the more thieves appear.
 Even the threat of the executioner’s ax doesn’t frighten them.
 And the reason people aren’t frightened by death is that those above are so concerned with life.”